Mayor's Pride Awards

 Andrene McDonald

 I became Chairman of Faith and Cultural Enterprise (FACE) in 2016.
-FACE brings together a variety of faiths and cultures from St Albans District to promote mutual respect, understanding, trust and friendship.
+FACE brings together a variety of faiths and cultures from St Albans District to provide a network, promote mutual respect, understanding, trust and friendship.

-I also chair a FACE subgroup which aims to break down barriers between the community and the police, in particular with young people.
+I also chaired a FACE subgroup which aimed to break down barriers between the community and the police, in particular with young people and now sit on the Hertfordshire Constabulary Race Inclusion Board.

 Freda Chaloner